ProfoundlyParker/RoboFriends/README.md

   Live Site: https://profoundlyparker.github.io/RoboFriends/
 </h1>

+<h2>Note: As of 1/14/24, I noticed that the API has changed the images from robots to cats.
+I will be addressing this change ASAP.</h2>
 <p>This is a Zero to Mastery Complete Web Developer's course project.
 I've added React Hooks + Redux + Jest + TypeScript to this project and made some style changes.
 I also chose to use a more complex API than the course did.<br>
 DummyJSON data: <a href='https://dummyjson.com/users'>DummyJSON API</a><br>
 JSON Placeholder data used in ZTM course: <a href='https://jsonplaceholder.typicode.com/users'>JSON Placeholder API</a></p>